Code-Institute-Submissions/outerzone/README.md

 * More comments on webhooks.
 URLs to Stripe documentation.
 Particularly on the delay on checkout

 Jonathan 27.11.2020
-* Fix arrows on home page

 * Give instructions for creating superuser

 # To Do
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it
 * Testing - Stripe has dummy credit card details that show different errors
 * Change photos for smaller screens
+* Fix readme logo
+* Update artist JSON with new fields

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)